FAQs

 1

-Single sessions can be useful for information.
+Single sessions can be helpful for information.

-They’re rarely enough for change.
+They’re rarely enough for meaningful change.

 Why do you prioritize depth over speed?